 It’s also important to note here that when you launch the BYOL type instance with the instructions given below, then you do not actually need to provide a license key.
 If you do not provide a license key, the Access Server allows for two simultaneous VPN connections.
 To unlock more connections, you need to purchase and activate a license key on your Access Server installation.

 Launching the VM

 Subscription: Select a subscription you would like to use for your VPN server.
-For assistance on Microsoft Azure subscriptions, please contact Microsoft directly for help.
+This is for your Microsoft Azure subscription, different than a license for OpenVPN Access Server.
+For further assistance with this, please contact Microsoft directly for help.

 Subnet: This should be pointed to a subnet within the previously selected Vnet.
 Please note that while you are free to assign a different subnet to the VPN server, the VPN clients will not be able to assume addresses within this subnet due to Layer 3 routing.
 For this reason, it is recommended that you use the same subnet as the rest of the computing resources you intend to connect to with your VPN server.

 Public IP: You need to use a Static IP address.
 To do this, you may need to click on Create new and choose from the options that pop up on the right.
 Enter a Name for the IP, the SKU, and select Static under Assignment.
 This step is especially important if you are planning to get a commercial SSL certificate that would be valid for your VPN administration portal.
 Selecting a static IP address makes it easier for you to point your DNS records to the correct IP address if you are going to be using a custom domain name or FQDN for your VPN server.